INVITATION

 We are particularly keen that students experience the initiative as an opportunity to exercise their gifts and abilities in their parish communities and that their experience will help them recognise that they are valued members of their parish communities.

-During November 2022 the diocese hosted a number of online Information Meetings to foster awareness of this intiative among clergy, parish pastoral council members, other parish volunteers and school personnel, e.g. principals, deputy principals, TY and Religious Education Co-ordinators, Religious Education teachers.
-We are grateful to all who participated.
+During November 2023 we hosted two online Information Meetings via Zoom to foster awareness of this initiative among clergy, parish pastoral council members, potential adult volunteers and school personnel, e.g. principals, deputy principals, TY and Religious Education Co-ordinators, Religious Education teachers.

 NEXT & REMAINING STEPS